barbeque/DropDownButtonBinding/README.md

 It's some small code that shows a potential binding problem when using MahApps.Metro's "DropDownButton" control and how I got around it.

+It uses MvvmLight (for `ViewModelBase`, which it honestly doesn't need) in addition to MahApps.Metro

 # Basic idea
  - `DropDownButton` creates a Popup when you click on it, similarly to WPF's built-in `ContextMenu` control
  - All Popups in WPF have their own separate visual trees which means you can't get "back to" the DropDownButton's DataContext by doing `FindAncestor` in the binding.